 So much of the narrative we hear, both in our heads and in reality, actively undermines any positive feelings we have about our bodies and fosters the exact opposite.

-Stop trying to fit an ideal that doesn’t suit or serve you; create a different, counter narrative – one that does.
+Stop trying to fit an ideal that doesn’t suit or serve your physical or mental health, and strive for your own ideal - one that does.